fike/packer-images/README.md

 ### Atlas Waiter

 This is a Ruby script to manager metadata and box on Atlas.
-The requirement to run is Ruby (tested 2.3 version).
+Requirements to run is Ruby (tested 2.3 version).

 ```
 vagrant@contrib-jessie:/vagrant$ ./atlaswaiter.rb